apache/tvm-rfcs/rfcs/0101-tir-spec.md

 # Prior Art

 There is no existing specification for TIR and relatively little documentation on TIR from within the TVM project.
 However, there are other references for TIR that could be compared with the proposed specification:
-1. [TensorIR: An Abstraction for Automatic Tensorized Program Optimization](https://arxiv.org/abs/2207.04296) (Feng et al., 2023).
+1. [TensorIR: An Abstraction for Automatic Tensorized Program Optimization](https://arxiv.org/abs/2207.04296) (Feng _et al._, 2023).
 This is an ASPLOS publication detailing some of the optimization mechanisms implemented by TIR, going into detail on the block mechanism.
 While it explains some details of TIR's implementation, it is not a comprehensive language specification.
 2. [The Machine Learning Compilation online course](https://mlc.ai/summer22/).
 This course includes some lessons illustrating how to impement tensor operators in TIR.
 It instructs students on basic constructs in TIR and how to use TIR to optimize their operator implementations.
 It is very helpful to have a resource oriented towards beginners, though it covers only a portion of TIR's features and does not discuss TIR at the same level of specificity as the proposed specification.

-For related projects within the TVM community, we might consider the fact that Relay is described in formal detail in its [ArXiv paper](https://arxiv.org/abs/1904.08368) (which proved useful for discussion while it was being adopted as the front-end IR for TVM) and the [draft specification for Relax](https://github.com/apache/tvm/pull/14148) in the Unity project (full disclosure: that is also my project.
+For related projects within the TVM community, we might consider the fact that Relay is described in formal detail in its [ArXiv paper](https://arxiv.org/abs/1904.08368) (which proved useful for discussion while it was being adopted as the front-end IR for TVM) and the [draft specification for Relax](https://github.com/apache/tvm/pull/14148) in the Unity project (full disclosure: That is also my project.
 There is also the difference that Relax's design is still in flux while TIR's is settled).

 As prior art, we may also consider specifications for other languages.
 The [ISO C](https://www.iso-9899.info/wiki/The_Standard) and [C++](https://isocpp.org/std/the-standard) standards are massive documents that cover the details of those languages extremely comprehensively in order to address the many practical issues that arise in ensuring compatibility between multiple independent implementations of compilers that target many distinct architectures.
 Compare also the [Java language specification](https://docs.oracle.com/javase/specs/).
 By contrast, the [Python language reference](https://docs.python.org/3/reference/) is a much more compact document meant for a wider audience.